ILIAS-eLearning/ILIAS/docs/configuration/install.md

 <a name="php-installation"></a>
 ### PHP Installation and Configuration

-Refer to the to documentation of your installation to install either PHP 8.0 to PHP 8.1 including packages for imagick, gd, mysql, mbstring, curl, dom, zip and xml.
+Refer to the to documentation of your installation to install PHP 8.1 including packages for imagick, gd, mysql, mbstring, curl, dom, zip and xml.

 To check if the installation was successfull create the file `/var/www/html/phpinfo.php` with the following contents: